cmu-sei/foundry-docs/docs/topomojo/admin-gamespaces.md

+!!!
+Warning ""

+	 :warning: <strong>This documentation site has been deprecated and will no longer be updated as of 11/11/24.
+Foundry applications are now part of the [Crucible Framework](https://cmu-sei.github.io/crucible/).
+Please find current TopoMojo documentation [here](https://cmu-sei.github.io/crucible/topomojo/).</strong>
 # Admin Gamespaces

 The **Gamespaces** tab is where the admin can search for, and filter by, **active** and **inactive** gamespaces.
 Once gamespaces are found, the admin can perform certain actions.
 By default, the search is for *active* gamespaces.
 Green indicates *active* gamespaces and gray indicates *inactive* gamespaces.